Course title

 Read distributed article.
 90minutes

-12. Biomolecular spectroscopy.
 Read handouts and web resources.
-100minutes
+90minutes

-14. Final exam and discussion of solutions to the problems in the exam.
 Review materials introduced in class 7-12.
 300minutes

-Total. - - 3120minutes
+Total. - - 2940minutes

 Evaluation method and criteria